 Add or Edit a Database Source

-Your company developer created a custom database to manage the parts used in your facilities, their location in your warehouse, and purchase orders.
-You decide to index data regarding purchase orders only so that your buyers can find this content via your Coveo-powered search page.
+For example, your company developer may have created a custom database to manage the parts used in your facilities, their location in your warehouse, and purchase orders.
+You could decide to index data regarding purchase orders only so that your buyers can find this content via your Coveo-powered search page.

 Source Key Characteristics